 It is the safest to consume eggs that are fully cooked.
 Try avoiding recipes that contain raw egg in them, such as mousse or mayonnaise.
 The risk of salmonella is high in uncooked/raw eggs and it could cause food poisoning, harming the baby.

 Also, avoid all kinds of activities that involve heavy lifting.
-A research showed that lifting more than 10kg item for more than 50 times a week is associated with more than a three-fold elevation in risk of miscarriage.
-Lifting and bending postures could increase the intra-abdominal pressure, which can lead to decreased blood flow to foetus.
+Research showed that lifting more than 10kg item for more than 50 times a week is associated with more than a three-fold elevation in risk of miscarriage.
+Lifting and bending postures could increase the intra-abdominal pressure, which can lead to decreased blood flow to the foetus.

 If you need consultation or assistance or enquiry please do not hesitate to contact us on 9820 8651 or email: email@example.com.
-We are looking forward to assist you.
+We are looking forward to assisting you.